 (ASHA 2004, 2006, 2008, 2013; English et al., 2017; Moeller, Carr, Seaver, Stredler-Brown, & Holzinger, 2013).

-See ASHA's Practice Portal pages on Newborn Hearing Screening, Childhood Hearing Screenings, Permanent Childhood Hearing Loss, and Balance System Disorders, and Language and Communication of Deaf and Hard of Hearing (DHH) Children.
+See ASHA's Practice Portal pages on Newborn Hearing Screening, Childhood Hearing Screenings, Hearing Loss in Children, and Balance System Disorders, and Language and Communication of Deaf and Hard of Hearing (DHH) Children.
 See also ASHA's resource on Person-and Family-Centered Care.

 Young children can change rapidly, and families respond differently to them at various stages of development.
 Therefore, systematic plans for periodic assessment of progress are needed.